Intel Arc A380 – Does it encode?!?

 Intel A380 Card - Front

 We are happy to confirm with you guys.
 We didn't get a box of meth!
 It's certainly a graphic card we got!
-You can in this picture that ASRock tried to do the Pentium 4 heatsink fan concept on this card however because of how to offset the GPU in relation to the fan it's a bit of a ham-fisted approach to cooling.
+You can in this picture that ASRock tried to do the Pentium 4 heatsink fan concept on this card however because of how to offset the GPU about the fan it's a bit of a ham-fisted approach to cooling.
+We ripped off that plastic unceremoniously before jamming it into our motherboard.

 Intel A380 card - Back Serial numbers blurred to protect the guilty.